NFL Win Totals: Futures for All 32 Football Teams

 Everything about the NFL is designed to force teams toward a record somewhere between 9-8 and 7-10.
 The NFL Draft, the salary cap — pretty much every core boundary in the sport promotes widespread parity.

 As a result, most teams have a win total at or near 8.5.
-This year, at BetMGM, 21 of the 32 teams have a win total within one win of .500.
+Currently at BetMGM, 17 of the 32 teams have a win total within one win of .500.

 Successful NFL futures bettors can identify a handful of teams in this giant jumble and establish some preseason positions.
 True professionals can use those as in-season hedge positions.